 • Submit evidence of a completed Doula Workshop Certificate.

-• Attend a pre-admissions Meeting with the Program Director: Set up a meeting with Vanessa
+• Attend a pre-admissions meeting with the Program Director: Set up a meeting with Vanessa

 Health Requirements listed below need to be submitted before beginning the semester, and to be placed at a clinical site